Travel Expenditures

 Violated driving laws that result in citations, such as but not limited to traffic or parking citations, are the personal responsibility of the traveler and any associated expenses are not reimbursable, regardless of whether the expense was incurred in a privately-owned or rented vehicle.

-When a university business trip includes at least one night of lodging, expenses for incurred meals and lodging are to be reported using one of the following four methods:
+Expenses incurred for meals are to be reported using one of the following methods:

 Substantiating Travel Expenses